Do you know of a colleague who has recently been recognized for research or service?

-Sheree Moser, University of Nebraska—Lincoln, faculty in the Great Plains IDEA Family and Consumer Sciences Education program and assistant professor of practice at UNL, received the 2019 Donald R. and Mary Lee Swanson Award for Teaching Excellence that honors exemplary teaching in the UNL College of Education and Human Sciences.
+Sheree Moser, University of Nebraska—Lincoln, faculty in the Great Plains IDEA Family and Consumer Sciences Education program and assistant professor of practice at UNL, received the 2019 Donald R. and Mary Lee Swanson Award for Teaching Excellence which honors exemplary teaching in the UNL College of Education and Human Sciences.
 The award carries a cash gift for the recipient.
 Awardees are honored for 1) teaching in a manner that encourages engaged, active, and continuous learning, 2) holding high standards for student performance and providing support and attention to all students in meeting these standards, and 3) working to improve one’s teaching.

 Huston Gibson, Kansas State University, a partner in the Great Plains IDEA Community Development program, is the recipient of the University Professional and Continuing Education Association, Central Region, 2018 Excellence in Teaching Award for his online teaching in the program.
 Recipients are judged on leadership and service within the field as well as innovation in programming and use of innovative delivery methods.